You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 1. Limit Order

-A stop-loss limit order lets you choose the price you'll sell a position if it moves in the other direction.
-The order will be squared off with limited losses once this price is reached.
+A stop-loss limit order lets you choose the price at which you'll sell a position if it moves in the other direction.
+Once this price is reached, the order will be squared off with limited losses.

-Let's use an example to grasp this better.
+Let's use an example to better understand this.
 A trader starts shorting an X stock at Rs.
 100 with an Rs.
 90 target price.
-But given how unpredictable the market is, he anticipates that the stock may also increase to Rs.
+However, given the market's unpredictable nature, he anticipates that the stock may also increase to Rs.
 110. There is a wide range of pricing.

-He places a stop-loss limit order at Rs.
-103 considering this.
-Now, if prices increase rather than decline as the trader had predicted, when it reaches Rs.
-103, the stop loss limit order will be carried out.
-After then, if the market keeps rising, the trader can limit its losses drastically.
+He placed a stop-loss limit order at Rs.
+103, considering this.
+Now, if prices increase rather than decline as the trader had predicted, the stop-loss limit order will be carried out when it reaches Rs.
+103. After that, if the market keeps rising, the trader can limit its losses drastically.

 2. Market Order